5 Fast + Easy Homemade Electrolyte Drink Recipes

 Coconut water contains about 6 g of sugar per cup (240 mL), 252 mg of sodium, and 600 mg of potassium.

-If you do want to turn it into a homemade sports drink that provides carbohydrates in addition to the electrolytes, you can make a tasty, tropical piña colada sports drink by combining 3 cups of coconut water and one cup of pineapple juice with a quarter teaspoon of salt.
+If you do want to turn it into a homemade sports drink that provides carbohydrates in addition to the natural electrolytes, you can make a tasty, tropical piña colada sports drink by combining 3 cups of coconut water and one cup of pineapple juice with a quarter teaspoon of salt.

 A variety of teas.